silver2row/BBBW_RELAYCAPE/README.md

 # WIP
 ` THE USE OF LIBGPIOD on the AM335x/BEAGLEBONE BLACK WIRELESS May BREAK THE BOARD! `

+If libgpiod does not break w/ a compatibility issue, good.
+But, you may need to restart your board after using gpiod on the BBB or other am335x related board.

 Now, once all the above is done, one can use the source.
 If I am missing anytyhing, please tell me.

 Seth